Skip to main content

 1. You create a Notion internal integration and share content with it

-2. The connector syncs all shared databases and pages via the Notion API
+2. The connector syncs all shared data sources and pages via the Notion API

 3. Page content is rendered from blocks — nested children are fully traversed and included

-4. Incremental sync fetches only pages modified since the last sync
+5. Incremental sync fetches pages and data sources modified since the last sync

 The connector uses read-only access.
 Omni cannot modify any content in your Notion workspace.